Ghazi (warrior): Historical development

 Young Akbar assumed the title Badshah Ghazi after leading a Mughal Army of 70,000 during the Second Battle of Panipat, against 30,000 mainly Hindu adversaries led by Hemu.

-Ottoman Ghazis defeat the Crusaders during the Battle of Nicopolis.
+Ottoman Ghazat defeat the Crusaders during the Battle of Nicopolis.

 Ghazi (غازي, DIN) is an Arabic word, the active participle of the verb ġazā, meaning 'to carry out a military expedition or raid'; the same verb can also mean 'to strive for' and Ghazi can thus share a similar meaning to Mujahid or "one who struggles".
 The verbal noun of ġazā is ġazw or ġazawān, with the meaning 'raiding'.
 A derived singulative in ġazwah refers to a single battle or raid.
 The term ghāzī dates to at least the Samanid period, where he appears as a mercenary and frontier fighter in Khorasan and Transoxiana.
 Later, up to 20,000 of them took part in the Indian campaigns of Mahmud of Ghazni.

 Ghāzī warriors depended upon plunder for their livelihood, and were prone to brigandage and sedition in times of peace.
 The corporations into which they organized themselves attracted adventurers, zealots and religious and political dissidents of all ethnicities.
-In time, though, soldiers of Turkic ethnicity predominated, mirroring the acquisition of Mamluks, Turkic slaves in the Mamluk retinues and guard corps of the caliphs and emirs and in the ranks of the ghazi corporation, some of whom would ultimately rise to military and later political dominance in various Muslim states.
+In time, though, soldiers of Turkic ethnicity predominated, mirroring the acquisition of Mamluks, Turkic ghilman in the Mamluk retinues and guard corps of the caliphs and emirs and in the ranks of the ghazi corporation, some of whom would ultimately rise to military and later political dominance in various Muslim states.

 In the west, Turkic ghāzīs made continual incursions along the Byzantine frontier zone, finding in the akritai (akritoi) their Greek counterparts.
 After the Battle of Manzikert these incursions intensified, and the region's people would see the ghāzī corporations coalesce into semi-chivalric fraternities, with the white cap and the club as their emblems.
 The height of the organizations would come during the Mongol conquest when many of them fled from Persia and Turkistan into Anatolia.

 As organizations, the ghazi corporations were fluid, reflecting their popular character, and individual ghāzī warriors would jump between them depending upon the prestige and success of a particular emir, rather like the mercenary bands around western condottiere.
 It was from these Anatolian territories conquered during the ghazw that the Ottoman Empire emerged, and in its legendary traditions it is said that its founder, Osman I, came forward as a ghāzī thanks to the inspiration of Shaikh Ede Bali.